Editor’s Note: This article originally appeared in this space on January 5, 2021 and has been updated. – Corridorrail.com Editor

 A full lounge car with a bar, comfortable seating, and proper ambience can only fail when there is an empty train.
 While thankfully smoking is no longer allowed on trains, lounge cars are still a desirable haven away from a coach, business class or parlor car seat.

 Modern managers seem to have forgotten that one of the huge advantages of riding a train is not being confined to a single seat for the entire journey.
-The ability to stand up and move around at will, moving from car to car, is a distinct advantage over air travel or travel by private vehicle.
+The ability to stand up and move around at will, moving from car to car, is a distinct advantage over air travel or travel by bus or private vehicle.
 It’s a marketing/selling point no other type of non-waterborne travel can claim.

 As passengers are rediscovering night trains and post-pandemic passengers are discovering private accommodations are available on passenger trains, the question of the exclusive lounge car for sleeping car passengers returns.

-Amtrak’s new Viewliner dining cars are being ill-used for this purpose – someone figured out that dining car space when not being used to serve meals can also be used as lounge space, too, for sleeping car passengers.
+Amtrak’s newer Viewliner dining cars are being ill-used for this purpose – someone figured out that dining car space when not being used to serve meals can also be used as lounge space, too, for sleeping car passengers.
 While this is a gross-misuse of these expensive cars for a purpose they were never intended, the concept does point the way for the reintroduction of the sleeping car lounge.

 Brian Rosenwald in the 1990s led the invention of the Pacific Parlour Car for Amtrak’s Coast Starlight, the successor to the Coast Daylight.